 - Address proof - Electricity bill/tax bill/a recent credit card or bank statement.

 You must also provide the following details about your business:

 - The registration number (for limited companies and partnerships), and

 - In some situations, you may need to provide your financial condition with records to prove that you have a clean credit and banking background.

 It is a good idea for most companies to have a business bank account.

-Firstly, your bank may state that a personal account is for personal use only, and may threaten to close your account if there is a large number of transactions relevant to the company.
+- Your bank may state that a personal account is for personal uses only, and may suggest you close your account if there are a large number of transactions relevant to the company.

-Secondly, it might be difficult for you to tell HMRC how much money your company has earned if your personal costs are combined with your business costs.
-Finally, it is possible that having a dedicated bank account would make the organisation look more professional to consumers and partners.
+- It might be difficult for you to tell HMRC about your earnings if your personal costs get combined with your business costs.
+Also, having a dedicated business bank account would make your company look more professional to consumers and business partners.